Series · Terraform Agents · Chapter 6

 pm2 startup systemd -u root --hp /root

-The gateway is now running on each instance, listening on port 4000, with all provider keys loaded.
+Each instance now runs the gateway on port 4000 with all provider keys loaded into the process env — never on disk.
 The ALB in front fans out:

 1